B5-Recruiter-and-Employee/WebScraperIndeed/README.md

 - any number with 4 or more digits

 </br></br>

 ## Creating index in Elastic search and adding webscrapped data to index</br>

+Install ES & Kibana:
+- download & unzip folders: https://www.elastic.co/downloads/elasticsearch and https://www.elastic.co/downloads/kibana
+- run the binary files: elasticsearch-7.9.3>bin/elasticsearch (for ES) AND kibana-7.9.3-windows-x86_64>bin\kibana.bat (for kibana)</br>
 <u>To look up the generated index:</u>
-- Pre-requirement: run your Elastic search and Kibana before indexing;
+- <i>Pre-requirement:</i> run your Elastic search and Kibana before indexing;
 - go to Kibana (http://localhost:5601);
 - go to Stack Management -> Index Management (http://localhost:5601/app/management/data/index_management/indices);
 - click on the index "job_offers" and look up the info e.g. "mappings"